 UK Emergency Travel Documents

-UK Emergency Travel Documents are valid for entry, exit and transit in Oman however they must have at least 6 months’ remaining validity.
+UK Emergency Travel Documents (ETDs) are valid for entry, exit and transit in Oman however they must have at least 6 months’ remaining validity.
 Residents and tourists will need to get an exit stamp before leaving.
 This can cause delays and may prevent you from leaving on your booked flight.
-Check your passport carefully to make sure it’s legal and valid so that you don’t need an Emergency Travel Document.
+Check your passport carefully to make sure it’s legal and valid so that you don’t need an ETD.

 Travelling with medication

 Some prescribed and over the counter medicines available in the UK are banned substances in Oman.
-If you are travelling to Oman with prescription drugs, carry a copy of the prescription.
+If you’re travelling to Oman with prescription drugs, carry a copy of the prescription.
 For further information, check with Oman’s Ministry of Health well in advance of travel.